-This final presentation of a curricular intervention in the final term of the first year class demonstrates how a visual art project can apply these claims for creating a safe and dialogical space in order to deepen critical reflection and take creative risks.
+This final presentation of a curricular intervention in the final term of the first-year class demonstrates how a visual art project can apply these claims for creating a safe and dialogical space in order to deepen critical reflection and take creative risks.
 By the end of 2016, the #feesmustfall student movement and calls for decolonising the classroom had caused renewed tension and polarisation along race lines in the classroom.
 The class under scrutiny consisted of approximately 40% white students and 60% black and mixed-race students.
-This project (which replaced the Reflection workshop described above) adapted classes in the printmaking medium of drypoint to respond to some of the current debates and was led by a recently graduated (white) Masters student, who is a new lecturer, and had a close working relationship with the students, who she was able to engage with as peers, as well as students.
+This project (which replaced the Reflection workshop described above) was adapted from a printmaking class project titled Who is (not) an African? which used medium of drypoint to respond to current debates.
+Our project was led by a recently graduated (white) Masters student, who is a new lecturer, and had a close working relationship with the students, who she was able to engage with as peers, as well as students.
 This relationship also extends the notion of coloniality through the consideration of the role of project leader as “a co-creator in a democratic research project” which counters the notion of the idea of “academic expert” (Boyte 2009).

 We provided selected examples of the same first year students’ artworks that respond to the curriculum-integrated project called Who is (not) an African?
-This printmaking project confronts aspects of diverse identities in the classroom using multi-modal approaches.
+The purpose of our printmaking project was to confront aspects of diverse identities in the classroom using multi-modal approaches.
 To introduce the research and engagement with the project, students participated in multiple methods of pedagogical approaches which included team exercises, group discussions in- and outside the classroom, PowerPoint presentations and video presentations by senior students.
-First year students were able to engage in debates with senior and post-graduate students who deal with themes of “whiteness” and “blackness” in their artworks.
+First-year students were able to engage in debates with senior and post-graduate students who deal with themes of ‘whiteness’ and ‘blackness’ in their artworks.
 They were also able to attend a discussion with a (black) doctoral student on Post-African studies.